-Logan Mwangi: Mother gave different reasons for injury, court hears
+Logan Mwangi: Mother heard 'bickering' about son, court hears

 - Published

-A woman accused of murdering her five-year-old son gave her friend three different explanations for his shoulder injury, Cardiff Crown Court has heard.
+The mother of Logan Mwangi was heard screaming "what have you done with my son?" on the morning his body was discovered, a court has heard.

-Angharad Williamson, 30, her partner John Cole, 40, and a 14-year-old youth all deny the murder of Logan Mwangi.
+Angharad Williamson, 30, her partner John Cole, 40, and a 14-year-old youth all deny his murder.

-He was found dead in the River Ogmore in Sarn, Bridgend county, in July.
+He was found dead in the River Ogmore in Sarn, Bridgend county, on 31 July.

-Rhiannon Hales said Ms Williamson told her he had been pushed down the stairs by the youth, had fallen on his own and that a woman told the youth to do it.
+Witness Paula Heath told Cardiff Crown Court she was woken up at about 05:00 BST to the sound of a man and woman "bickering".

-Ms Hales recounted an incident where Ms Williamson shouted at the youth, who cannot be named for legal reasons, warning him to "stay away from my babies".
+She said she heard the woman yelling outside: "What have you done to my son?
+Where is my son?
+I want my son."

 Parents 'slightly on the strict side'